Modernly designed attic bathroom in Barrow Hill

 Depending on when it was constructed, your house will either have roofing trusses or rafters.
 By putting your head up into your loft hatch, you ought to have the ability to know immediately what type of roofing you have.

 Rafters run along the edge of the roofing and will leave the majority of the triangular area below vacant.
 Trusses are supports that run through the cross-section of the loft.
-Converting a loft with trusses is possible, however extra structural strengthening is required to change the trusses, and it’s most likely to be more costly.
+Converting a loft with trusses is possible, however additional structural support is required to change the trusses, and it’s most likely to be more costly.

 Lots of people neglect to factor in changes to the floor below the loft when planning a conversion.
 It’s worth having a think of where the staircase is most likely to go and just how much room it may take up.
 Even a properly designed space-saving staircase might take up a considerable piece of a room, so ensure you have area you’re comfortable to lose.